GkAntonius/ElectronPhononCoupling/README.rst

 As a python module:

-    from ElectronPhononCoupling import get_epc
+    from ElectronPhononCoupling import compute_epc

-See examples in ElectronPhononCoupling/data/inputs-for-tests/
+See examples in ElectronPhononCoupling/data/inputs_for_tests/